DHA — The Essential Fatty Acid That Helps With Pregnancy, Brain Health, The Nervous System & More

 Vegan sources of DHA.

-While there aren’t many plant-based sources of DHA, it can be found in marine microalgae.
+While there aren’t many plant-based sources of DHA, it can be found in marine microalgae4.
 There are a few types that have been noted for their omega-3 fatty acid content.
-Working a variety of sea vegetables into your diet such as kelp, dulse, nori, red and green algae, spirulina, and chlorella can help you work toward your needs.
+Working a variety of sea vegetables5 into your diet such as kelp, dulse, nori, red and green algae, spirulina, and chlorella can help you work toward your needs.
 Since they all have varying amounts of the various omega-3 fatty acids, you should consume many types to avoid overdoing it on any one type (which can lead to missing out on important nutrients).

 If you’re not super-familiar with sea vegetables, don’t stress!
 It’s actually very easy to work them into your day.
 A few things to try: